Saturday, December 26, 2020

 The CryptO'pinion?

 Don't be mistaken and assume that this is an RPG, it isn't.
-Sure, there are elements that provide a lukewarm role-playing experience but this is a board game first and foremost.
-Each hero has their own strengths and weaknesses but there isn't much character building beyond the equipment and collecting stuff.
+Sure, there are elements for a lukewarm role-playing experience but, this is a board game first and foremost.
+Each hero has strengths and weaknesses but there is little character building beyond the equipment and collecting stuff.
 They are also separate from one another - there isn't an actual requirement to work as a team so you cannot progressively group-attack a particular monster because each battle is a new and separate act.
 Remember, it's a board game.

-However, it's a brilliant board game conversion and is definitely better with everyone huddled around the Atari ST just like they did back in the day.
+However, it's a brilliant board game conversion and is better with everyone huddled around the Atari ST like they did back in the day.
 Even solo, this is a fine adventure especially if you play with a couple of characters.
-I suggest a few practice games to see which you prefer the most but grouping them is certainly a recipe for success.
+I suggest a few practice games to see which you prefer but grouping them is certainly a recipe for success.

-Considering I'm not a fan of board games, I am really enjoying HeroQuest a bunch.
-A wonderful game!!
+Considering I'm not a fan of board games, I am enjoying HeroQuest a bunch.
+What a wonderful game!!

 Wednesday, December 23, 2020